VenturaNotes/Knowledge/- Topics/modulation.md

 	- (b) Frequency modulation (FM)—the frequency of the carrier is varied.
 This technique is often used by modems.
 See also FREQUENCY SHIFT KEYING.
 	- (c) Phase modulation (PM)—the phase of the carrier wave is varied.
 This technique is often used together with amplitude modulation in high-speed modems.
 See also PHASE SHIFT KEYING.
 	- (d) Pulse code modulation (PCM)—an analogue signal is encoded as a series of pulses in a digital data stream.
 This technique is used by codecs.
-- The term shift keying, as in frequency shift keying, denotes specialized modulation techniques in which the modulating signal is digital rather than analogue.
+- The term [[shift keying]], as in frequency shift keying, denotes specialized modulation techniques in which the modulating signal is digital rather than analogue.
 ## References

 [^1]: [[Home Page - A Dictionary of Computer Science 7th Edition by Oxford Reference]]